Saṃsāra: In Hinduism

 In Hinduism, saṃsāra is a journey of the Ātman.
-The body dies, assert the Hindu traditions, but not the Ātman, which it assumes to be the eternal reality, indestructible, and bliss.
+The body dies but not the Ātman, which is eternal reality, indestructible, and bliss.
 Everything and all existence is connected, cyclical, and composed of two things: the Self, or Ātman, and the body, or matter.
 This eternal Self called Ātman never reincarnates, it does not change and cannot change in the Hindu belief.
 In contrast, the body and personality, can change, constantly changes, is born and dies.
 Current karma impacts the future circumstances in this life, as well as the future forms and realms of lives.
 Good intent and actions lead to good future, bad intent and actions lead to bad future, in the Hindu view of life.
 The journey of samsara allows the atman the opportunity to perform positive or negative karmas throughout each birth and make spiritual efforts to attain moksha.

 A virtuous life, actions consistent with dharma, are believed by Hindus to contribute to a better future, whether in this life or future lives.
 The aim of spiritual pursuits, whether it be through the path of bhakti (devotion), karma (work), jñāna (knowledge), or raja (meditation) is self-liberation (moksha) from saṃsāra.

 The Upanishads, part of the scriptures of the Hindu traditions, primarily focus on self-liberation from saṃsāra.
 The Bhagavad Gita discusses various paths to liberation.
 The Upanishads, states Harold Coward, offer a "very optimistic view regarding the perfectibility of human nature", and the goal of human effort in these texts is a continuous journey to self-perfection and self-knowledge so as to end saṃsāra.
 The aim of spiritual quest in the Upanishadic traditions is to find the true self within and to know one's Self, a state that it believes leads to blissful state of freedom, moksha.